 The iPhone 7 Plus camera is a real game-changer in the world of mobile photography.
 The additional built-in telephoto lens means that you can now take high quality “zoomed in” photos with the iPhone.
-And the new Portrait camera mode has an incredible Depth Effect which allows you to mimic the shallow depth of field that you could previously only achieve with a DSLR camera.
-In this tutorial you’ll discover more about these new iPhone 7 Plus camera features, and how to use them to take your creativity to the next level.
+And the camera’s new Portrait mode has an incredible Depth Effect which allows you to mimic the shallow depth of field that you could previously only achieve with a DSLR camera.
+In this tutorial, you’ll discover more about these new iPhone camera features, and how to use them to take your creativity to the next level.

 1. Zoom With The 2x Telephoto Lens

 The regular iPhone 7 camera has the standard wide-angle lens, similar to previous iPhone models.
 But the iPhone 7 Plus has two separate rear-facing camera lenses.
 This is what makes the 7 Plus such an amazing camera.

 The first lens is the standard wide-angle lens, which is perfect for capturing a wide view of your scene.

 The other lens, which you’ll only find on the iPhone 7 Plus, is a 2x telephoto lens.
 This lens allows you to capture a closer view of your subject without having to physically move any closer.